hanshuebner/rt-mouse/js/README.md

 ## Browser Compatibility

-The Web Serial API is required and is currently supported by:
-- Chrome 89+
-- Edge 89+
-- Opera 75+

-Note: The Web Serial API requires:
+The implementation requires:
-- A secure context (HTTPS or localhost)
-- User permission to access the serial port
-- A compatible browser
+- A modern web browser with WebSocket support
+- Local network access to the Node.js server
+- JavaScript enabled

 ## License